Zendro-dev/Zendro-dev.github.io/ddm.md

 **_Note_**: Be aware that the zendro single-page-app expects at least an "editor" and "reader" role to be present in the token.

-To do so go to the newly create client and add the role in the roles tab using the "Create role" Button:
+To do so go to the newly created client and add the role in the roles tab using the "Create role" Button:

 ![create-client-role](./figures/admin-console-create-client-role.png)

 After doing so any user can be given the newly created client-roles via the admin-console.

-In te "Users" menu, select a user, navigate to the "Role mapping" tab, click on the "Assign role" button, select to filter by your client and assign the role:
+In the "Users" menu, select a user, navigate to the "Role mapping" tab, click on the "Assign role" button, select to filter by your client and assign the role:

 ![assign-client-role](./figures/admin-console-assign-role.png)

 ### Setup the environment

-After registering all necessary clients to keycloak the corresponding environment variables have to set manually for the different zendro services.
+After registering all necessary clients to keycloak, the corresponding environment variables have to be set manually for the different zendro services.

 #### Web-services
-To make the web-services aware of their keycloak client representations the `OAUTH2_CLIENT_ID` and `OAUTH2_CLIENT_SECRET` need to set in the .env files:
+To make the web-services aware of their keycloak client representations, the `OAUTH2_CLIENT_ID` and `OAUTH2_CLIENT_SECRET` need to set in the .env files:

 ```
 /<my-zendro-app>